 Part 2- Firearm Weapons

 What is Carrying a Weapon?
-In Iowa, a person can be guilty of carrying weapons if they do any of the following:
+Iowa law set out in Iowa Code section 724.4 states that a person can be guilty of carrying weapons if they do any of the following:

 - Go armed with a dangerous weapon concealed on or about the person

 - Within the limits of any city, go armed with a pistol or revolver, or any loaded firearm of any kind, whether concealed or not; OR